E-t0m/zeroinput/about_en.md

 ## Building instructions
 - Bring the electricity meter with PIN to (extended) data output if necessary.
 The PIN is available from the metering point operator or network operator (not electricity provider).
-There is a [practical app](https://play.google.com/store/apps/details?id=de.bloggingwelt.blinkeingangstromzaehler) for PIN entry for the impatient.
+There is a [practical app](https://play.google.com/store/apps/details?id=de.bloggingwelt.blinkeingabestromzaehler) for PIN entry for the impatient.
 - Get the Volkszähler working.
 [Instructions](https://wiki.volkszaehler.org/howto/getstarted), [the forum](https://www.photovoltaikforum.com/board/131-volkszaehler-org/) ***Without Volkszähler the script doesn't run!*** So start with that first.
-- It makes a lot of sense to assign a [own, fixed device name](https://wiki.volkszaehler.org/hardware/controllers/ir-write-reading-head-usb-output) to the IR read head and RS485 adapter using the udev rule give.
+- It makes a lot of sense to assign a [own, fixed device name](https://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-usb-ausgang) to the IR read head and RS485 adapter using a udev rule.
-For my devices are .rules files in /dev/udev/rules.d/ with these rules:
+For my devices there are .rules files in /dev/udev/rules.d/ with these rules:
 ```
 SUBSYSTEMS=="usb-serial", DRIVERS=="cp210x", SYMLINK+="lesekopf"
 SUBSYSTEMS=="usb-serial", DRIVERS=="ch341-uart", SYMLINK+="rs485"
 ```
-Or with identical devices separated by the connector:
+Or with identical devices separated by the connector on the Raspi:
 ```
 SUBSYSTEMS=="usb" ATTRS{devpath}=="1.1" SYMLINK+="rs485a"
 SUBSYSTEMS=="usb" ATTRS{devpath}=="1.3" SYMLINK+="rs485b"